FinalBot1/FinalBot/README.md

 - Improvements can be made in stages, following your learning curve or financial availability.
 - 220x220mm heatbed with Z=250mm printing height (frame and travel limits expandable in the future).
 - Core XY system, but allowing for many other kinematics in the future.
+- Printing speed: 500, 800, 1000mm/s.
+It will depend on 3 factors: drives, hotend flow rate and parameters.
 - Applicable to all firmwares.
 - Allows for various electronics.
 - Works with multiple slicers.